 - Be very careful to check the pattern pieces when you are changing the width of your fabric purchase.
 Even though you will get the amount stated on the chart, it won't do you any good if the pattern piece is 45" wide and the fabric is only 36" wide.
 In some cases, you can add a seam but in many cases, you can not without changing the design.

 - Always consider matching plaids and prints before purchasing an exact amount that is quoted on the pattern envelope.
-A commercial pattern will include information such as "not recommended for plaids or a one-way design" or yardage requirements for a fabric with nap verse a fabric without nap.
-Nap Definition and Effects as Related to Fabric All of these factors come into play when purchasing the needed
+A commercial pattern will include information such as "not recommended for plaids or a one-way design" or yardage requirements for a fabric with nap vs. a fabric without nap.
+All of these factors come into play when purchasing the needed